London Underground coaching stock

 The London Underground coaching stock is the coaching stock of the London Underground in London, United Kingdom.
+They were bought for the 'Steam on the Met' events from 1989 - 2000, and the remaining stock are used for special events.

 History

 In 1989, the first 'Steam on the Met' event took place, and London Underground, hired British Rail coaching stock for the excursions.
 It was found that it was actually cheaper to buy the coaches instead of hiring them.
 Thus, London Underground has acquired numerous former British Rail coaching stock for these special excursion trains on the Metropolitan line, usually hauled by either steam locomotives, or the preserved electric locomotive No. 12 "Sarah Siddons".

 The fleet consisted of several Mark 1 and Mark 2 vehicles, and eight former British Rail Class 438 electrical multiple unit trailer set vehicles.
 The two coaches bought in the late 1980s were initially painted in red, white and blue of LUL.
 After the acquisition of more coaches in 1992, all vehicles were painted in the maroon livery of the Metropolitan Railway.
 They were normally based at West Ruislip depot.

 Even though the last 'Steam on the Met' event took place in 2000, the fleet remained in use until 2003, when all vehicles were stored.
 In 2005, Metronet decided to dispose of its coaching stock.
 The Mark 2 vehicles and one four-car trailer set have been sold for preservation, and the rest remained advertised for sale.
 However, after the refurbishment of 'Sarah Siddons' by Metronet in 2007, the remaining coaching stock is now being used on occasional specials with the Met loco.
 They are now painted in London Transport Maroon.